MadhavBahl/my-open-profile/README.md

 Do ⭐ this repo.

 ## Contributing
-- Refer to the  [Contributing Guidelines] document (https://github.com/MadhavBahlMD/my-open-profile/blob/master/CONTRIBUTING.md) for tips to make a great contribution.
+- Refer to the  [Contributing Guidelines Document](https://github.com/MadhavBahlMD/my-open-profile/blob/master/CONTRIBUTING.md) for tips to make a contribution.

 ## Design